ethereum/ethereum-org-website/src/content/glossary/index.md

 ### layer 2 {#layer-2}

-An area of development focused on layering improvements on top of the Ethereum protocol.
-These improvements are related to [transaction](#transaction) speeds, cheaper [transaction fees](#transaction-fee), and transaction privacy.
+An area of development focused on moving transactions off of Ethereum layer-1 to enable Ethereum to scale.
+These improvements reduce transaction fees for users.

 <DocLink to="/layer-2/">
   Layer 2